lslezak/agama-doc-validator/README.md

 JSON snippets within `<screen>` tags, and validate them against an Agama Profile JSON Schema.

-This tool is particularly useful for ensuring that documentation examples containing Agama profiles are syntactically correct and adhere to the latest schema definitions.
+This tool is particularly useful for ensuring that documentation examples containing Agama profiles are syntactically correct and adhere to the schema definitions.

 ## Features

-- **Fast SAX Parsing**: Safely extracts `<screen>` content from DocBook XML files without crashing on unexpanded entities.
+- **Fast SAX Parsing**: Safely extracts `<screen>` content from DocBook XML files.
-- **Smart Heuristics Engine**: Automatically detects if a snippet inside a `<screen>` tag is a JSON object or array.
-It even handles partial JSON fragments.
+- **Heuristics Engine**: Automatically detects if a snippet inside a `<screen>` tag is a JSON object or array, handles also partial JSON fragments.
 - **Schema Validation**: Validates the extracted JSON against a provided JSON Schema (supports local files, URLs, or predefined aliases).
-- **Clear Reporting**: Outputs detailed file names, line numbers, and exact validation errors.
+- **Reporting**: Outputs detailed file names, line numbers, and exact validation errors.

 ## Prerequisites